“I can’t do it anymore!” - my 6 best tips to avoid that moment of complete overwhelm

 6. Ask for help - I know, not always easy, but sometimes you just need to ask for help.
 And no, not when you’re so tired that you can’t do everything anymore.
 Yes, you can ask for help when you can’t do anything anymore, but it’s even better to ask it before that.
 Ask family or friends for help.
 Tell them you have so many things and it’s getting too much.
 There’s absolutely no shame in that.
 And you’ll feel so much better when you don’t have to do it all alone!
 Sometimes doing something together can be fun.
 I used to fold the laundry together with a friend when drinking tea and chatting.

 I hope these tips will help you to avoid that tricky “I can’t do it anymore” moment and will help you feel better and more relaxed!
-To help you take a moment for yourself to relax and recharge, alone, or with your child(ren), I’ve created a wonderful meditation package that includes 2 meditations for you and 1 for your child(ren).
+To help you take a moment for yourself to relax and recharge I’ve created AIR a free package for you.
+AIR includes 2 meditations for you and 1 for your child(ren), fun & self-care inspiration cards and a coloring page.
 Click here to take that short relaxing break that you're longing for!